vodik/vmalloc/README.md

 A toy allocator in somewhat the theme of jemalloc.

 This is a learning toy.
-WIP and probably broken/slow.
+WIP, probably broken and its very slow.
+Don't use it seriously.